 - Vitamin D

-#1 Get tested Your Functional Medicine Practitioner, can include MTHFR testing as part of your blood work but, if they don’t know about MTHFR chances are they won’t understand the importance in testing and if you are struggling with any of those symptoms or health problems I listed- Testing for MTHFR and making the lifestyle changes may have a huge impact on your health.
+#1 Get tested Your Functional Medicine Practitioner, can include testing for both Homocysteine and MTHFR as part of your blood work but, if they don’t know about MTHFR chances are they won’t understand the importance in testing.
+Testing for MTHFR and evaluating for high homocysteine levels can make a huge impact on your health.

-#2 While I recommend everybody minimize exposure to chemicals in and around their body, having MTHFR put you at increased risk.
+#2 While I recommend everybody minimize exposure to chemicals in and around their body, having MTHFR gene SNP puts you at increased risk for high heart attacks, strokes and pulmonary embolism.

 #4 Start reading ingredients and labels.
-If you come across an ingredient that says Folic acid- avoid that supplement or avoid that food.
+If you come across an ingredient that says Folic acid- avoid that supplement/food if you have the MTHFR variant.
 Most of the time these are the same foods that use words like fortified or enriched.

 If you or someone you love is struggling with Hashimoto’s Thyroid disease these high sulfur based foods will help replenish glutathione stores which is the bodies master antioxidant.
 And one point I want to quickly make, if you are afraid of eating these food because you heard someone on Facebook or a podcast spout out that these foods cause problems to the thyroid,